Predestined for Adoption to the Praise of His Glory

 “The goal of your adoption is that the glory of God’s grace would be praised.”

 We are adopted by God not so that we will rejoice that God made much of us.
 We are adopted by God so that we will enjoy making much of God’s grace as our Father forever.
 We are adopted so that in this family the Father and the unique elder Son, Jesus Christ, will be the source and focus of all our joy.
 We are adopted “to the praise of the glory of his grace.”
 It will take an eternity for the glory of that grace to be fully displayed for finite people.
 Therefore, we will be increasingly happy in God forever and ever.
 That is the final meaning of adoption.

 Now, consider five implications of this for adopting children and for supporting those who adopt by contributing to the Micah Fund and the Lydia Fund.

-1. We adopt a child not for our own glory but for God’s glory.
+1. Not for our own Glory but for God’s Glory